 Self care should be an integral part of our daily routine.
-These simple, every day practices improve health outcomes and have a positive influence on our overall wellness, both physical and emotional.
+These simple, every day practices improve health outcomes and positively influence our overall wellness, both physical and emotional.
 In this post we look at seven methods to improve self-care and create a healthy mind, body and spirit.

-What are the best methods for self-care that improve our overall health outcomes?
+What are the best methods of self-care that improve overall health outcomes?

 - Spend Time In Meditation;

 - Ensuring Adequate Sleep;

 - Learn To Say No;